root-project/root/README/ReleaseNotes/v608/index.md

 * Fix ROOT-7760: Fully allow the usage of the dylib extension on OSx.
 * Fix ROOT-7879: Prevent LinkDef files to be listed in a rootmap file and use (as the user actually expects) the header files #included in the linkdef file, if any, as the top level headers.
 * Add the *noIncludePaths* switch both for rootcling and genreflex to allow to loose track of the include paths in input to the dictionary generator.
+* Fix handling of template parameter pack in the forward declaration printer.
+[ROOT-8096]

 ### Interpreter Library